 You need to know which Plant Hardiness Zone you live in.
 This USDA Plant Hardiness Zone Map will help you find it.

 These faux peat pots are super easy to make and 100% compostable.
 You can plant them straight into the ground in the spring.
-This is how I did it.

 Newspaper Seedling Pot